 Matt is currently working on a new branch of stabilisers in the suspension polymerisation of Vinyl Chloride monomer (VCM).
 Poly (Vinyl Chloride) (PVC) is the third-most widely produced synthetic polymer worldwide, however is under strict regulations, due to the toxicity of the precursor, VCM.
 Manufacturers must do all they can to remove the VCM from the produced PVC, a process which is made much easier if the PVC is porous.
 Current technology see’s Vinyl Chloride droplets stabilised in a continuous water phase, by Poly(Vinyl Alcohol)’s (PVA’s).
 Typically two PVA stabilising agents will be employed, One of high hydrolysis which will sit at the VCM/water interface to afford colloidal stability and a second with a lower degree of hydrolysis, which is wetted more by the VCM, and can start to influence the internal grain morphology.
 Matt is looking to improve this process by investigating new supracolloidal stabilising agents.
 Matt hopes to get a better understanding of the processes involved, and as a result help to optimise the formulation.

-Ash joined BonLab in October 2017 as an MChem undergraduate student.
-He is working on anisotropic colloids.
+Nathan joined BonLab in October 2018 as an MChem undergraduate student.
+His project is focused upon the coacervation between branched copolymers.

 Holly Roebuck (McKenzie)